Symbiotic Backscatter Communication: A Design Perspective on the Modulation Scheme of Backscatter Devices: Introduction

 \section{Introduction}

-It is projected that by 2030, the number of Internet of Things (IoT) devices will surpass 80 billion worldwide \cite{8879484}, placing a significant strain on wireless connectivity due to the limited availability of radio spectrum and the escalating energy consumption.
-To alleviate the strain, symbiotic backscatter communication radio (SBC) has been proposed as a potential solution \cite{9749195, xu2025revolutionizing,9193946}.
+{By 2030, the number of Internet of Things (IoT) devices worldwide is projected to exceed 80 billion \cite{8879484}, imposing significant pressure on wireless connectivity due to scarce radio spectrum resources and rapidly growing energy demands.
+IoT devices can be broadly classified into four categories based on application requirements: broadband IoT, critical IoT, massive IoT, and ambient IoT \cite{10463656}.
+Among these, ambient IoT represents the most cost- and energy-constrained class of applications, characterized by requirements for ultra-low device complexity and ultra-low power consumption.
+Recognizing its potential, the 3rd Generation Partnership Project (3GPP) initiated standardization efforts in 2022 and identified backscatter communication as a key enabling technology for ambient IoT \cite{11015785}.}

+In this context, Symbiotic Backscatter Communication (SBC) has emerged as a pivotal research direction in backscatter communications, enabling BDs to harness ambient RF signals for information transmission and thus achieving a spectrum- and energy-efficiency technology \cite{9749195, xu2025revolutionizing,9193946}.
 It allows backscatter devices (BDs) to convey information by modulating and reflecting the incident radio frequency (RF) signals transmitted by primary transmitters (PTs).
 This approach eliminates the need for additional spectrum and carrier signal generation by the BD, thus enabling spectrum-efficient and low-power information transmission \cite{9051982,10980384}.

 The concept of SBC was introduced in \cite{8907447}.
 Assuming the circularly symmetric complex Gaussian (CSCG) signal for the BD and the significantly longer symbol duration\footnote{There have been several works assuming that the BD's symbol duration is comparable to that of the PT (see \cite{10643608, 10964549, 10502325} and reference therein).
 However, in this work, we focus on the case where the BD's symbol duration is much longer to that of the PT, thus these works \cite{10643608, 10964549, 10502325} have not been reviewed.} of the BD compared to the PT, the authors demonstrated that the BD's signal could effectively enhance the PT's rate \cite{8907447}.
 This makes SBC particularly appealing in the era of IoT for the following reasons.
 In traditional spectrum-sharing communications, the interference from spectrum-sharing transmitters typically degrades the PT's performance.
 However, in SBC, it has been shown that when the BD's signal is properly utilized, the interference from the BD vanishes and can even contribute to improving the PT's transmission performance.
 This presents a novel and promising spectrum-sharing paradigm, encouraging numerous contributions to optimize and evaluate the performance of SBC.